-'''

-Binding times

-language design

-language implementation - integer precision is specified by language

-C=No: Java,Go=Yes

-program writing

-compile - layout of static memory, etc

-link - separate modules come together

-go - imports

-load - memory layout on machine

-run

-For example, in Java .. consider the program static java/sttc.java.
-What do yuo expect the

-output to be.

-implementers of JVM made a choice for speed to statically allocate integers -128 - 127

-How does this improve speed???

-Note: this can be changed to increase size of cached ints

-java -Djava.lang.Integer.IntegerCache.high=1024 Sttc

-Each important.
+Scott Ch 3 "Names, Scopes and Bindings Not section 3.4 - in general skip content of book that has anything to do with implementation Binding times language design language implementation - integer precision is specified by language C=No; Java,Go=Yes program writing compile - layout of static memory, etc link - separate modules come together go - imports load - memory layout on machine run For example, in Java .. consider the program static java/Sttc.java.
+What do you expect the output to be. implementers of JVM made a choice for speed to statically allocate integers -128-127 How does this improve speed???
+Note: this can be changed to increase size of cached ints java -Djava.lang.Integer.IntegerCache.high=1024 Sttc Each important.
 Each has effect on everything.
-Discuss

-Early binding == speed. late binding==flexibility

-Early=C,Go,Java Late=Python (and interpreted langs), Lisp.

-Also, early binding allows code analyzers (e.g. compiler) to detect issues before run

-time.

-Object lifetime

-following book with use the word "object" to refer to a thing in memory

-lifetime == time between creation and destruction.

-3 basic storage allocation mechanisms

-static

-globals exists as long as program exists

-limited by space on device.

-lifetime - life of program

-stack

-exists within a function - generally goes away when function exits
+Discuss Early binding == speed. late binding==flexibility Early=C,Go,Java Late=Python (and interpreted langs), Lisp, Elixir Also, early binding allows code analyzers (e.g. compiler) to detect issues before run time. static vs dynamic :: usually static == fixed at compile time and dynamic==changeable at run time Object lifetime following book with use the word "object" to refer to a thing in memory lifetime == time between creation and destruction.
+3 basic storage allocation mechanisms static globals exists as long as program exists limited by space on device. lifetime - life of program stack An area of memory for holding the set of currently active functions. a single function may be on the stack more than once Functions are represented on the stack by a "stack frame" stack is literally a stack of stack frames What is a "stack frame"?

+A thing that exists as long as the function is "running" Could be much longer as a result of closures and first

+class functions

+contains: variables in scope in function contains: pointer back to the calling frame to the place

+where the function was called
-Java thread call stack size 1MB

-C: given (and changable) by "ulimit -s" default 8192

-Go: "While the minimum stack size is defined as 2048 bytes, the Go

-runtime does also not allow goroutines to exceed a maximum stack size; this maximum

-depends on the architecture and is 1 GB for 64-bit and 250MB for 32-bit systems"

-Recursion depth: depends on stack size
+Java thread call stack size 1MB C: given (and changable) by "ulimit -s" default 8192 Go: "While the minimum stack size is defined as 2048 bytes, the Go runtime does also not allow goroutines to exceed a maximum stack size; this maximum depends on the architecture and is 1 GB for 64-bit and 250MB for 32-bit systems" Recursion depth: depends on stack size

-See static_java/RecursionDepth.java
+See static java/RecursionTest.java

 Java 1M=~10000

-lifetime usually equals life of stack frame

 heap

 space limited by space on machine

-THIS IS NOT the Data structure for priority gueues and heap-sort

-lifetime == from explicit creation until either explicit destruction or GC

-Objects allocated from heap have no necessary way in which they are
+THIS IS NOT the Data structure for priority queues and heap-sort lifetime == from explicit creation until either explicit destruction or GC If there is no automatic garbage collection Objects allocated from heap have no necessary way in which they are de-allocated.

-de-allocated.
 Memory leaks.

 Java - "new" allocates memory from heap.
 Has GC

 Garbage collection or not - just mention

 C malloc and free.
 No GC.

-'''